What You Need to Know About 2008 Prius Battery Replacement

 Watch out for electrical components left on when the engine is not running.
 The trunk light, glove compartment light, computer module, and other similar items should be switched off when the engine is not running.
 This can cause a continuous power draw, a sign of battery trouble.

 If you think your hybrid battery is failing, you should have it repaired by a certified technician.
 A battery can be replaced for around $2,000 to $5,000.
-Consider a refurbished battery if you don’t want to spend this much.
+If you don’t want to spend this much, consider a refurbished battery.
 A third-party company typically tests refurbished batteries to ensure they are compatible with your car.
 The refurbished company will then sell you a new or repaired battery.

 Cost to replace a Prius battery.